 To become a J-1 student, a student must apply as a Non-Degree Seeking (Transitory) student at CSUSB from the home institution.
 The department in charge of study abroad or exchanges can determine if there is an agreement between CSUSB and your home institution.
 To apply to CSUSB as an J-1 student go here.

-The exchange visitor (J-1) nonimmigrant visa category is provided for persons who are approved to participate in exchange visitor programs in the U.S. The scholar must first apply, meet university requirements, and be accepted into an Exchange Visitor Program at CSUSB.
+The exchange visitor (J-1) nonimmigrant visa category is provided for scholars who are approved to participate in exchange visitor programs in the U.S. The scholar must first apply, meet university requirements, and be accepted into an Exchange Visitor Program at CSUSB.
 To become a research scholar, you must contact an academic department to host your stay at CSUSB.
 To apply for a J-1 Faculty/Scholar program go here.
 Eligible categories are:

 - Research Scholar

 The Center for International Studies and Programs will process the H-1B petition for new tenure-track nonresident faculty only.
 For all other positions, the beneficiary first contact Human Resources.
 To learn more about the H-1B visa process go here.